leandroroser/linux-copilot/Readme.md

 make stop
 ```

-3. Start chatting by running the following command:
+3. In other terminal, start using Linux-Copilot with following command:

 ```sh
 ./chat.sh